markusorsi/mapchiral/README.md

 ## Using MAPC

-MAP* can be used for the quantitative comparison of molecules.
+MAPC can be used for the quantitative comparison of molecules.
 The similarity between two molecules can calculated as the Jaccard similarity between their fingerprints using the function provided in the mapchiral package:

 ```python
 from rdkit import Chem